BBGMoura/obsidian-software/Applications/Jobs/Informatica - Software Engineer.md

 Coudl you tell me more about the id potentially be working on & the team id be working wiht? wahts the hybrid working policy whast the interviewing process like

+big data is a new gold and in this new AI bloom this is where informatica come in to use AI and data